NoeFontana/cs336_language_model/docs/assignments/learnings_basics.md

 My learnings from the assignment.

+Note: Timings are done on a laptop.
+While the statistics are gathered over 5+ runs, this remains non-reliable due to hardware limitations.

 ## High-level learnings

 ### Optimizing BPE

-#### Tokenization
+#### Pre-Tokenization

-- Already "TinyStories Validation set", the most performance could be gained through speeding-up tokenization.
+Already "TinyStories Validation set", the most performance could be gained through speeding-up tokenization.
 As suggested in the assignment, the optimizations was conducted via chunking the file and distributed the chunks over multiple processes.
 A benchmark was ran with "TinyStories Validation set" with different number of chunks/process.
 The number of chunks/processes, **N**, is denoted by [**N**]

 | Name (Chunks)                                | Min (s) | Max (s) | Mean (s) | StdDev (s) | Median (s) | OPS    |
 | -------------------------------------------- | ------- | ------- | -------- | ---------- | ---------- | ------ |